SantiagoMorais/calculadora-de-gastos/README.md

         }
     }
 ```
 The data is added to the Redux store from the hook `useDispatch`, that executes custom functions.
-In this project, it was used the functions `addNewData`, that receives as parameter the data in `INewData` format, that is the data interface, and `removeTableData`, that receives the id of the data that must be deleted.
+In this project, it was used the functions `addNewData`, that receives as parameter the data, in `INewData` format, that is the data interface, and `removeTableData`, that receives the id of the data that must be deleted.

 #### TablesData store's interface
 ```ts